Microsoft Office Forums

 macropod's Avatar

-macropod macropod is online now After awaking my sleeping computer at work, my open files are read only - how to stop this?
+macropod macropod is offline After awaking my sleeping computer at work, my open files are read only - how to stop this?
 Windows 7 64bit After awaking my sleeping computer at work, my open files are read only - how to stop this?
 Office 2010 32bit

 Administrator